sumitsekhar/mhe-angular-vending-machine/README.md

 - The machine shows a list of items with their price and remaining inventory.
 List represented as radio button group.
 - List of items is populated from item.service, which uses the external API to return an array of item objects.

+DEV NOTE: item.service has been created for you -- please create the component and wire up correctly

 ### STORY-3: Dispense Item